zscaler/zscaler-script-samples/Cloud and Branch Connector/cloudformation/aws-gwlb-route-failover-cft/README.md

 1. Download aws-gwlb-failover-rt-cft.yaml
 1. Deploy a new CloudFormation stack in AWS using the include CFT (aws-gwlb-failover-rt-cft.yaml)
-1. Specify the Route Table IDs that will route to the Cloud Connectors in Subnets/AZs 1 and 2
+1. Specify the Route Table IDs that will route to the Cloud Connectors in Subnets/AZs 1 and 2 (AWS Console > VPC > Route Tables)
-1. Specify the NAT Gateway IDs that will be used for the fail-open scenario in Subnets/AZs 1 and 2
+1. Specify the NAT Gateway IDs that will be used for the fail-open scenario in Subnets/AZs 1 and 2 (AWS Console > VPC > NAT Gateways)
-1. Specify the Gateway Load Balancer VPC IDs (deployed with Zscaler) for normal operations in Subnets/AZs 1 and 2
+1. Specify the Gateway Load Balancer VPC IDs (deployed with Zscaler) for normal operations in Subnets/AZs 1 and 2 (AWS Console > VPC > Endpoints)
-1. Specify the GWLB Target Group ARN
+1. Specify the GWLB Target Group ARN (AWS Console > EC2 > Target Groups)
-1. Specify the GWLB Target Group Name.
-This is basically just going to be the Target Group ID from the ARN with "gwy/" prefix
+1. Specify the GWLB Target Group Name (take the GWLB Target Group ARN and remove "arn:aws:elasticloadbalancing:<region>:<account>:targetgroup/")
-1. Specify the Load Balancer Name
+1. Specify the Load Balancer Name (AWS Console > VPC > Endpoint services and remove "arn:aws:elasticloadbalancing:<region>:<account>:loadbalancer/")

 ## **Instructions to Test Fail-Over**
 1. Make sure there is at least 1 healthy Cloud Connector